Can You Sue A Company That Has Ceased Trading?

 What Does Dissolved Mean?

-Can you claim against a company in administration?
-It can be possible to pursue a claim against a company in administration, but different steps have to be taken, such as requesting the permission of the administrators and keeping them informed of proceedings.
+Can you claim compensation against a company in administration?
+It can be possible to seek compensation against a company in administration, but different steps have to be taken, such as requesting the permission of the administrators and keeping them informed of the legal proceedings.

 Types Of Accident Or Injury Which You May Claim For